gcgc100/mydotfiles/README.md

 ~~* Automatically check update on github.
 Run git command in .zshrc to pull latest update.~~

 # Solved Problems:
-Q: How enable python3 in vim
+Q: How to enable python3 in vim
 A: Rebuild the vim.
     * Mac: brew install vim --with-python3

-#TODO
+# TODO